 - Steam mops or Hardwood Floor Cleaners (this is my favorite) also make cleaning hard surfaces much faster than traditional mops, so I highly recommend investing in one of those to keep your cleaning quick!

-Want a printable version of this list?
+Want a printable version of this list to help you clean your house fast?
 Become part of our community for a subscriber-only Printable One Hour Cleaning Flowchart!

 Do you have any additional tips?
 This is obviously not a deep clean but a general day to day surface clean.
 For deeper cleans check out my Spring Cleaning Checklist and Fall Cleaning Checklist, you can also see my Daily Cleaning Checklist if you prefer to work a little each day!